 16. Subgroup analysis: - Time to Clinical Improvement

 17. Subgroup analysis: - All-Adverse Events

 The Antiviral Expert Working Group met on 13th June 2021 to consider Favipiravir as a treatment for COVID-19.
 Conflict of interest declarations were reviewed by the Steering Committee; none were found to be relevant to Favipiravir.

 A summary and then more detailed explanations of the Expert Working Group's judgements follow.

 The panel agreed that the evidence suggests that Favipiravir doesn’t have a clinically significant effect on mortality, time to negative PCR, reducing progression of disease, or preventing critical or intensive care admissions.
-However there was a mild reduction in the duration of hospital stay.Also,the expert working group (EWG) noted that the certainty of evidence for duration of hospitalization was of
+There is no significant effect in reducing the duration of hospitalization, time to clinical improvement or time to viral clearance.

 The pooled data did not suggest any increase in serious or other adverse events, or adverse events leading to discontinuation when Favipiravir was added to usual care or with active comparators.
 However, the panel felt that hyperuricemia is a well-known adverse effect of favipiravir which is self-limiting in most cases and caution should be advised for use in renal failure and gout.